-The 2023 Alexia grants submission period will open Jan.
-9 and close Feb.
-9. Potential applicants are encouraged to review these rules in preparation for the submission period.
+The 2023 Alexia grants submission deadline extended until 11:59 p.m.
+Feb.
+13, 2023.
+Applicants are encouraged to review these rules in preparation for their submission.
+Submissions will be processed through the Visura.co platform.
+(See more below.)

 Only one application per person will be accepted each year.

-You will use the Visura.co platform to submit your application, which must include the items listed below.
+STEP 1: CONFIRM YOUR ACCOUNT.
 If you are new to Visura, you will be prompted to create a free account when you begin your entry.
-Existing Visura members should log in and select Network at the top of the account page.
-Active open calls will be visible; select The Alexia Grants 2023.
+If you are an existing Visura member, log in, then select Network at the top of your account page > Active open calls > The Alexia Grants 2023.

-Step 1: CREATE AN ENTRY.
-Here, you will first create an account if you don’t already have one, answer a few required questions and upload all necessary content.
+STEP 2: CREATE AN ENTRY.
+In this step, you will upload your content.
+All fields, including captions, are required.
 You will have the ability to save a draft and return to the entry when you’re ready to continue.
-All fields, including captions, are required.
+Here, you also will be prompted to read and accept terms and conditions.

-Step 3: PAY FEE.
-Submission is $50 for professionals and free for students.
-(Paypal and credit cards are accepted.)
-A limited number of fee waivers are available through partner organizations; see below for details.
+STEP 3: PAY THE FEE.
+Submission is $50 for professionals; it is free for students.
+Paypal and credit cards are accepted.
+A limited number of fee waivers are available through partner organizations.
+(See more below.)

-Synopsis: A short paragraph (2-4 sentences) that quickly summarizes your project and gives a general overview of the work you are proposing to do.
+Synopsis: A short paragraph (2–4 sentences) that succinctly summarizes your project and gives a general overview of the work you are proposing to do.
 Reading this should give someone a complete understanding of and context for images they’ll be seeing in your submission.
-Think of this as your elevator pitch for the project.
+Think of this as your “elevator pitch” for the project.

-Proposal: A more complete project description of up to 500 words.
-Start by clearly stating what the project is about, then explain why that is important, how you will continue to work on the project and what outcomes will result from the work.
+Proposal: A more complete project description of 400–500 words.
+Start by clearly stating what the project is about, then explain why the topic is important, how you will continue to work on the project, and what tangible outcomes (exhibit, book, film, website, etc.) will result from the work.
 Make note of any partnerships you’ve developed for the project that could enhance the impact of the work.
 Do not put your name or other identifying information on your proposal.
 All applications will be judged anonymously.

 Bio/about statement: An up to 300-word description that provides a picture of who you are as a visual communicator, including any relevant accomplishments and other information.

-Résumé/CV: This document formally outlines your professional experience to date (jobs held, responsibilities/skills, timeframes, clients, etc.) and also includes your email address, phone number and mailing address along with the names, titles and phone numbers of three professional references.
-(Do not include any letters of recommendation.)
+Résumé/CV: This much longer document formally outlines your professional experience to date (jobs held, responsibilities/skills, timeframes, clients, etc.) and also includes your email address, phone number and mailing address along with the names, titles and phone numbers of three professional references.
+Do not include any letters of recommendation.

 Photo submissions: Digital photo files must be formatted as medium-quality JPEG images at 6000 pixels for the longest dimension at 300 dpi, using the sRGB profile.
 Each image must have a caption in the file’s metadata/exif caption field.
 Do not include your name in captions or exif fields.

-Video submissions: Please keep videos to roughly six minutes or shorter (each).
+Video submissions: You may provide up to two videos.
+They must represent your proposed project directly or an approach similar to the one you plan to tackle.
+Either way, it must be your own work.
+Please keep videos to roughly six minutes or shorter.
 If your video is significantly longer, create a six-minute compilation or trailer, or select a six-minute segment for the judges to review.
 Your video(s) should be at least 1920 x 1080 (1080p) and uploaded to Vimeo or YouTube.
-Copy and paste the embed code into your submission (instructions).
-Please also upload a poster image and a brief written description of the film.
+You will then copy and paste the embed code into your entry.
+Please also upload a poster/thumbnail image and a brief written description of the film.
 Your project should be subtitled in English if the language is otherwise.

 All applicants understand that The Alexia will comply with all applicable U.S. export control and economic sanctions laws and regulations, including the screening of applicants and/or grant recipients against lists of export control-restricted parties to ensure compliance with sanctions regulations.